[This article was originally published in 2018 by Trucks, Parts, Service. It has been updated to include more timely information.]

 Three keys for sellers:

-The sale of a business doesn’t begin the day it is put on the market, says Tom Marx, founder and partner at Hart Marx Advisors.
+The sale of a business doesn’t begin the day it is put on the market, says Tom Marx, senior partner, Hart Marx Advisors, and chairman and chief strategy officer at MBE Group.
 Business owners looking to earn the largest return for their life’s work should begin preparing their business to sell well before making it available.

-In the aftermarket, Marx says most businesses can be optimized and positioned to sell in one to three years.
+In the aftermarket and dealer channels, most businesses can be optimized and positioned to sell in one to three years.
 Marx says most of this time should be spent ensuring a business is financially attractive — profitable and growing — but pre-sale preparations also may include investing in key departments, cleaning and removing older equipment or workplace hazards and strengthening one’s workforce for a leadership transition.

-Inland Truck Parts CEO Greg Klein mentions the latter, specifically, as one attribute his company searches for when assessing acquisition targets.
+Setting up a business to thrive under new ownership also can entice buyers.
+Inland Truck Parts CEO Greg Klein says that is an attribute his company searches for when assessing acquisition targets.
 If location is the first priority, having a strong team in place that fits into Inland’s corporate culture is a close second.

 “We want to be able to look at their people and see who is in place to carry the business for us” after a transaction is complete, he says.